Best Bedding for a Chicken Coop

 How do you choose the best bedding for a chicken coop?
 Providing the best bedding for your chickens isn’t about luxury.
 It’s a basic need for them to feel comfortable and happy.
 The proper bedding will keep your flock healthy and clean, but it also prevents eggs from cracking.

-When choosing the right bedding for your chicken coop, you should address several issues.
+You should address several issues when choosing the right bedding for your chicken coop.
 We’ll tell you all about it in this article.

 - Pine shavings or cedar shavings

 Let’s dive in with the extensive overview and then go over them one by one.

 Chicken keepers commonly use straw for bedding the nesting boxes or inside the coop.
 If you’re an animal farmer, you likely stored an amount of straw.
 It works fine as chicken coop bedding; however, there are some things you need to keep in mind.

 Straw is controversial.
 Some people love straw as a bedding solution, and others hate it.

 - Accessibility.
 It can be purchased almost everywhere.